The correct way to store of vinyl records is something that most people take for granted, or simply do not understand at all.

 Try to keep your records in an area that experiences temperatures that are slightly below regular room temperature and with humidity no higher than 40%.

-Around 30% humidity is ideal for vinyl records.
+And around 30% humidity is ideal for your vinyl.

 #2.
 Protect the Records from Sunlight